Parents Page FAQs

-- No. The Board of Studies does not rank schools nor does it recommend any particular school or system.
-However, information on each school’s performance can be gained from its Annual School Report.
+- No. BOSTES does not rank schools nor does it recommend any particular school or system.
+However, information on each school’s performance can be gained from their Annual School Report.
 These reports must be publicly available and are often published on a school’s website.

 - Can a child be educated at home?

 Yes, if he or she is enrolled in Distance Education or registered for home schooling.